-(h) IPO Sponsor and Placing Agreement
+(h) 2014 Sponsor and Placing Agreement

-Pursuant to the IPO Sponsor and Placing Agreement dated 25 June 2013 between the Company, the Investment Adviser, the Directors and Numis, Numis agreed to use its reasonable endeavours to procure subscribers for the Ordinary Shares at the Issue Price pursuant to the IPO Placing.
-In addition, under the IPO Sponsor and Placing Agreement, Numis was appointed as sponsor and financial adviser to the Company in connection with the applications for admission and the issue of Ordinary Shares at the time of the Company's IPO.
+Pursuant to the 2014 Sponsor and Placing Agreement dated 3 October 2014 between the Company, the Investment Adviser and Numis, Numis agreed to use its reasonable endeavours to procure subscribers for the Ordinary Shares and/or C Shares at the applicable issue price pursuant to the 2014 Placing Programme.
+In addition, under the 2014 Sponsor and Placing Agreement, Numis was appointed as sponsor and financial adviser to the Company in connection with the applications for admission and the issue of Ordinary Shares and/or C Shares pursuant to the 2014 Placing Programme.

-The Company and the Investment Adviser gave warranties to Numis concerning, inter alia, the accuracy of the information contained in the IPO Prospectus.
-The Directors also gave certain warranties to Numis as to the accuracy of certain information in the IPO Prospectus and as to themselves.
+The Company and the Investment Adviser gave warranties to Numis concerning, inter alia, the accuracy of the information contained in the prospectus published in connection with the 2014 Placing Programme.
 The Company and the Investment Adviser also gave indemnities to Numis.
-The warranties and indemnities given by the Company, the Investment Adviser and the Directors were standard for an agreement of this nature.
+The warranties and indemnities given by the Company and the Investment Adviser were standard for an agreement of this nature.